DIY Interlocking Floor Tiles Wood Vinyl Top. Easy basement flooring option that can be installed by a home owner or handyman.

 Durable Vinyl Top & Polymer Base

 Even though the Wood Vinyl Top tile is designed to be attractive, it is also durable and long-lasting.
 Both the vinyl surface and polymer base contribute to its durability.
 This tile is colorfast and resistant to fading and staining due to UV protection.
 The Wood Vinyl Top interlocking basement tiles can handle average foot traffic and support heavy weights from storage chests, pool tables, entertainment centers, and other furniture typically found in a residential basement.
 However, we suggest that pinpoint objects be placed over a mat or furniture sliders to distribute the weight.
+Furniture should not be dragged (slide) on this type of floor.
+It should be picked up and placed to the desired location.
 These basement tiles can be easily cleaned with Swiffer products, or water and mild soap.
 With this in mind, we suggest that you do so regularly in order to maintain the life of the floor.

 Wet Basement Tile Grid Design

 Underneath the Wood Vinyl Top interlocking basement tiles lies a grid structure.
 This layout was specially designed to resist mold and mildew growth by allowing air circulation for the escape of moisture and humidity.
 Not only does this grid foundation offer ventilation, but the structure itself is made of high-impact polypropylene.
 This kind of plastic is known to be antimicrobial and repels microorganisms from developing on its material.
 Despite its mold-resisting properties, this basement tile is best used in climate-controlled basements.
 When installed on concrete that is sloped toward a drain, any water will flow down beneath the tiles.
 Additionally, be advised that a low, hollow sound may be observed when walking on the tiles.
 This is caused by sound echoing through the grid structure.